apbrodnicki/draft-league-bot/README.md

 `npm run build` used to compile the code

-`npm run deploy-commands` used to deploy new commands
+`npm run deploy-commands` used to deploy new commands*

-`npm run start` used for production
+`npm run start` used for production*

-Make sure to run `npm run build` before deploying commands or starting up for production.
+*These commands will run `npm run build` first automatically.

 ## Slash Commands

-### getpickems
+### get-pickems

-Console logs the messages and reactions of a given week of messages.
+Returns the messages and reactions in a channel based on the user's specifications.

+### update-player-names

+Updates the sheet titles and coach names in a Google spreadsheet.

 ## Julian Clause